No description

 • Operator

-They select the applications they want to run (Mastodon, Pixelfed, Matrix, etc.).
+They select the applications they want to run (Mastodon, Pixelfed, Matrix, Nextcloud, Immich etc.).
 They don't need to own hardware or deal with operations.
 Operators administer their services in a non-technical fashion, e.g. as moderators.
 They pay the hosting provider for registering a domain name, maintaining physical resources, and monitoring deployments.

 • User

 They are individuals that are not necessarily affiliated with any organisation.
 They register an account on services (e.g. Mastodon) run by the operators, and e.g. post content.
-Users dont need to administrate anything.
+Users don't need to administrate anything.

 Glossary